 - Pray specifically for the single parents in our body who work diligently to love and serve their children.
 Pray the Lord would help you develop relationships with single parents who are exhausted, discouraged, or feeling overwhelmed.
 Pray the Lord would direct you to know how to help, love, support, and encourage them.
 (1 John 3:16-18).

 - Pray that single men and women in our body would continue to demonstrate faithfulness.
 Pray that, if they are called to marriage, the Lord would help them maintain godly standards for their future spouse.
 Pray they would be free of anxiety and seek to please the Lord.
 (1 Corinthians 7:32)

-Pray for your community, your church, and the church in America at large.
+Pray for your community group, your church, and the church in America at large.
 Pray for assurance and conviction for other believers in your city.
 Pray for clarity and boldness for leaders as they seek to lead God’s people.
 More specifically:

 - Pray our Watermark family would be salt and light to Dallas and the surrounding cities and counties.
 (Matthew 5:13-16)

-- Pray for the members of your community group by name – pray that you would be a blessing to them; that you would be quick to listen, slow to speak, and slow to anger.
+- Pray for the members of your community group by name.
+Pray that you would be a blessing to them, and that you would be quick to listen, slow to speak, and slow to anger.
 Pray you would engage in hard discussions in a way that seeks to understand and honor Christ.
 (James 1:19; Ephesians 4:29-32; Proverbs 18:2)

 - Pray our conduct would be honorable before the watching world and that we would boldly proclaim the hope we have in Jesus Christ.
 (1 Peter 2:9-12; Matthew 28:18-20; Colossians 4:5-6)